 I imagined Damon and I walking to classes holding hands, stealing a kiss after study hall, and getting engaged in college.
 Oh yeah, I took it there and beyond, even though we hadn’t seen each other in four years.
 Finally, the day arrived.
 I, not having my license yet, would be taxied to high school to register for classes.
 Damon was attending band camp at school, and we planned to meet up.
 Butterflies couldn’t touch the huge pigeons flying around in my gut.
 I remember it as if it were yesterday.
 I tried to look my best, and felt confident that I did, but it was no match for the fact that I had grown over a foot taller than Damon.
 When he and his friends spotted me, they behaved like ten-year-old boys.
 I pretended not to see them, and soldiered on as I had always done.

 He had been so incredibly kind and tender over the summer.
 “What happened to that person?”
 I thought.
-This is a question that seemed to plague many of my relationships, and countless others have asked it regarding those that have hurt and betrayed them.
+This is a question that seemed to plague many of my relationships, and countless others have asked it regarding those that have hurt and betrayed them as well.

 I love the saying “go big or go home!”
 And one of my scripture favs is Ephesians 3:20 (NKJV), “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us,” The wonderful truth that God ‘goes big’ when it comes to blessing us floods my heart with joy.
 Even at some of the worse times of my life, I’ve always known that God wanted the best for me and that more out of life was available, but oddly enough, I looked to others to fill my cup instead of Him.